mashisora/waapic/README.md

 npm install waapic
 ```

-Or, you can use this [template](https://github.com/mashisora/waapi-script-template)!
+You can also use this [template](https://github.com/mashisora/waapi-script-template) or reference this [sample project](https://github.com/mashisora/waapi-script-sample)!

 ## Usage